Are recent immigrants a "ticking time bomb" for British public finances?

 The average person who received a humanitarian visa made about 33% less than the average person in the UK.

 When we take a weighted average of all categories of 2019-2023, the average new migrant who arrived 2019-2023 made £24,881 in FY 2023-2024.
-This is about 4% more than average earnings.
+This is about 4% more than average earnings - even when I have made optimistic assumptions about native-born earnings and excluded any self-employment income for migrants.

 It is difficult to see how admitting people who outearn the native-born would be catastrophic for public finances, particularly given that the British state need not pay to educate them.
 The data certainly does not seem to suggest this cohort is a “ticking time bomb” for British public finances.